-- Zelda II The Adventure Of Link, and the little-known Game & Watch game.
+- Zelda II: The Adventure of Link, and the little-known Game & Watch game, are exceptions.

 - Some Zelda games take this trope further by including some floor switches that cannot be tripped with Link's weight alone.
 For example, a couple of floor switches in the "Inside Jabu-Jabu" dungeon in Ocarina of Time require Link to be carrying Princess Ruto while stepping on the switch.
 In Majora's Mask some switches can only be tripped by the heavy Goron Link.

 - The Legend of Zelda: Breath of the Wild has some switches that requires an object to hold it down and larger switches needs heavier and larger objects to stay active.

 - Evil Genius has them too.

 - The old Eye of the Beholder games have doors (and various other mechanisms) triggered by pressure plates in the floor.
 Some were activated by you, others by monsters, and yet others by items (and sometimes very specific items).

 - The 2-D Prince of Persia games made extensive use of pressure plates to open or close distant doors; they could be held down permanently by killing a Mook over them or dropping a Temporary Platform on them.

 - The Simpsons Game parodied this among many other videogame tropes.

 - The map WAR-TankCrossing in Unreal Tournament III has pressure plates for tanks.
 They are necessary to take down the Cores.